Sonya Landesmann BA(Hons), PG Dip, UKCP reg.

 Issues of race, culture, identity, migration, loss the refugee experience particularly persecution, violence, honour issues.

 I work inter-culturally and psychoanalytically.
 I can offer short term (3-6 months) or long term open ended therapy.
+It is possible to come once or twice a week.

 I have a lot of experience of working with women and women's issues.
+I have experience of working with people from arts backgrounds.

 Fees are individually negotiated when we meet and are dependent on each persons individual situation.
 I do offer some low fee places for students and anyone in financial difficulty.